Skip to content

 The uORB is an asynchronous publish() / subscribe() messaging API used for inter-thread/inter-process communication.

-uORB is automatically started early on bootup as many applications depend on it.
-It is started with uorb start.
+uORB is implemented in the uorb module.
+It is started automatically (with uorb start) early in the PX4 boot sequence, as many applications depend on it.
 Unit tests can be started with uorb_tests.

-New uORB topics can be added either within the main PX4/PX4-Autopilot repository, or can be added in an out-of-tree message definitions.
-For information on adding out-of-tree uORB message definitions, please see this section.
+New uORB topics can be added either within the main PX4/PX4-Autopilot repository, or can be added in an out-of-tree message definition.

 cpp